I shared this idea for an alternative Christmas tree a few years ago but —with Christmas looming on the horizon — I thought I’d resurrect it!

 The possibilities are endless.

-But my friend’s house is fairly minimal and I thought a classic combination of white gold and silver would work really well in their home.
+My friend’s house is fairly minimal and I thought a classic combination of white gold and silver would work really well in her home.

 I quite like the ‘white on white’ shelf and wall combo; I love how the colour comes from the decorations themselves.